Grateful Dead: Dead Ahead: The concert video

 Dead Ahead contains songs from the last two New York concerts, October 30 and October 31, 1980.
 Although the video was compiled from multiple performances, and is shorter than one of the three-set concerts, it follows the general format of one of the shows, starting with some acoustic material and proceeding to a longer section of amplified music, including a somewhat edited "Drums" and "Space".

 The video also includes several sketches by the comedy team of Al Franken and Tom Davis.
 These are from the final night of the tour, October 31, which was hosted by Franken and Davis, and broadcast on radio and on closed circuit TV.

-Different versions of Dead Ahead
+Home media

 Dead Ahead was released on VHS video tape and on laserdisc in 1981.
-Remastered versions of the video tape and laserdisc were issued in 1995, with a running time of 1 hour 54 minutes.
-In November 2005, an expanded edition of Dead Ahead was released on DVD, with a running time of 2 hours 44 minutes.
+Remastered versions of the video tape and laserdisc were issued in 1995.
+In November 2005, Dead Ahead was released on a DVD which included 53 minutes of bonus songs.